 Sexual Assault Response Coordinator: (757) 221-3620

-Students who report the incident will receive the assistance of the College's Sexual Assault Response Coordinator, in the Counseling Center, who will insure close cooperation and integration among support services.
+Students who report the incident will receive the assistance of the university's Sexual Assault Response Coordinator, in the Counseling Center, who will insure close cooperation and integration among support services.

 Sexual Assault Companion Program: (757) 258-5051

 By contacting the William & Mary Counseling Center or AVALON, the assaulted student will be assigned one or more companions who are trained volunteers available to support the student throughout her/his recovery and through the process of filing charges if this option is pursued.